elbatista/site/README.md

 My research interests include the theory and practice of distributed dependable systems, more specifically the replication paradigm, parallel SMR scheduling, state management and recovery.

-Recently I've been working on optimized data structure in state transference protocols, mainly in large application state scenarios.
+Recently I've been working on optimized data structure in SMR state transference protocols, and Atomic Multicast algorithms.

 <br>